JagerAxolotl/Music-Recommendation-System/README.md

 - Even the initial dataset we decided to implement this recommendation system had to be modified and additional datasets had to be merged to get all the required parameters.

 ## Things learnt
+- We learnt to implement collaborative filtering using Stochastic Gradient Descent algorithm.
+- Content based filtering using cosine similarity and TF-IDF vector.
+- We learnt to pre-process and model the data.
+- During our literature survey, we learnt different approaches to implement recommender system.

 ## References
 [1] Paul Lamere, Million Song Dataset, Lab ROSA, Volume 137, 2011, http://millionsongdataset.com/pages/getting-dataset/